 How does THC work?

 Our brains produce a chemical called anandamide, which has a similar structure to THC chemicals.
 The brain, therefore, interprets THC similarly as it would anandamide, producing psychoactive effects.
 When THC enters the body, chemical messages get sent between nerve cells as if it were the chemical anandamide, and neurons get activated.
 This produces physical and mental effects on the host.

 What are the effects of THC?

 THC can be responsible for a euphoric sensation amongst users.
-It has also serves as a form of pain relief and reduces inflammation.
+It has also served as a form of pain relief and reduces inflammation.
 THC also causes senses of both physical and mental relaxation, drowsiness and appetite stimulation.
 These are the effects of THC interacting with the nerve cells in our body.

 What are the medical benefits of THC?